Newcastle Open for Business: Public Safety, Regulation and Development

 The Council's Environmental Health service is responsible for the enforcement of health and safety matters in a range of non-industrial premises such as shops, offices and restaurants.
 Our Health and Safety pages include information about inspections and enforcement.

 The Council's Environmental Health service is responsible for the enforcement of health and safety matters in homes.
 Find advice on affordable warmth, disrepair, empty homes, fire safety, HMOs and public health issues in our pages on Housing.

 Complaints of noise are dealt with by the Environment and Safety Team.
 Find out about our services and read our advice about dealing with noise problems at Noise and Nuisance.

-Our Trading Standards service seeks to make Newcastle a Safer and Fairer City by inspiring and supporting communities to take the lead themselves against unfair and rogue trading, and by encouraging people to get involved and work together in continue to build consumer confidence in Newcastle.
+Our Trading Standards service seeks to make Newcastle a Safer and Fairer City by assisting legitimate businesses, targeting illegitimate businesses, inspiring and supporting communities to take the lead themselves against unfair and rogue trading, and by encouraging people to get involved and work together in continue to build consumer confidence in Newcastle.

 The Building Control Service deal with building regulations, skip, scaffold / hoarding licences, reports of dangerous structures, demolition notices, projection over highway licences, street naming and numbering and safety at sports grounds.
 Please see the pages Building Control for further information.

 The Civil Contingencies Act 2004 places statutory duties on the City Council in its capacity as a Category 1 Responder.
 Responders work together to ensure that an event or situation which threatens serious damage to human welfare and/or the environment.
 Resilience Planning also support businesses in thinking about planning business continuity during and after incidents.